The slow cooker is perfect for making tender and flavorful pork carnitas. Once they're ready, I like to crisp them up under the broiler.

 Ingredients

-You'll only need a few simple ingredients to make slow cooker carnitas.
+You'll only need a few simple ingredients to make these carnitas.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

-- Boneless pork shoulder: I usually get a 3-lb. roast.
-It's the perfect size for a family meal plus some yummy leftovers!
+- Boneless pork shoulder: I usually get a 3-pound roast.
+It's the perfect size for a family meal, plus some yummy leftovers!

-- To season: I like to use kosher salt, black pepper, garlic powder, onion powder, oregano, cumin, cinnamon, and cayenne pepper.
+- To season: Kosher salt, black pepper, garlic powder, onion powder, oregano, cumin, cinnamon, and cayenne pepper.

 - Fresh orange juice: Definitely use fresh-squeezed orange juice here, not juice from a carton.